 Western Michigan University's special and elementary education: learning disabilities and emotional impairments K-12 program, is a five-year program that addresses a critical ongoing shortage of special education teachers nationally as well as locally.
-The department has the highest job rate in teacher education at WMU.
+The department has the highest job placement rate in teacher education at WMU.
 Students will have the option to earn a minor in the core content areas.

 Upon completion, graduates will be eligible for: